m-aqsam/flutter-functional-apps/README.md

 # All the Applications in this repo are build using Flutter with ❤️.

-This Repo is the collection of flutter functional applications are design and develop by me using flutter with ❤️.
+This Repo is the collection of flutter functional applications are design and develop by - [@m-aqsam](https://github.com/m-aqsam) using flutter with ❤️.

 # 1 : ToDo App 📱